DrRoachie/Topdown_Communication_Toolbox/zz_Utilities/README.txt

 Connectivity_Test_Check
 Utility for checking the progress of Pairwise_Connectivity_Test_Uber.
 It will return five values corresponding to each band, and indicates whether all shared channel pairs have been analyzed for each band.

+PSI_Validation_Code
+We used this code to simulate data to validate our interpretation of PSI sign.